LinkedIn Ranking Tool: Complete Guide 2026

 How do I check my LinkedIn ranking?

-To check your LinkedIn ranking with RANKLN, go to your LinkedIn profile, click the More button beneath your profile photo, and select Save to PDF.
-Then go to rankln.com/linkedin-ranking-tool, upload the PDF, enter your job title and city, and receive your score in under 60 seconds.
+To check your LinkedIn ranking with RANKLN, go to your LinkedIn profile, copy your profile url.
+Then go to rankln.com/linkedin-ranking-tool, past the url, enter your keyword, and city, and receive your score in under 60 seconds.
 No LinkedIn login, premium subscription, or API access is required.
-RANKLN reads your exported PDF directly, which means your LinkedIn credentials are never shared with any third party.
+RANKLN reads your publicly listed profile data directly, which means your LinkedIn credentials are never shared with any third party.
 After receiving your score, RANKLN shows you a prioritised list of the specific signals holding your rank back, so you know exactly what to fix first.

 What is a good LinkedIn ranking score?